Robust Remote Reinforcement Learning over Unreliable Communication Channels using Homomorphic State Encoding: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} recent years, learning-based optimization has become a pillar of modern cellular technologies~\cite{shafin2020artificial}.
-Among all artificial intelligence techniques, the \gls{rl} paradigm has captured a broad interest from both the scientific and industrial communities, as it enables the discovery of efficient decision-making policies to handle a large variety of scenarios~\cite{sutton1998reinforcement}.
-Under the assumption that the target environment evolves as a Markov process, \gls{rl} enables the refinement of any planning or control tasks that can be decomposed into sequences of decisions.
-However, the temporal nature of these decisions requires the agent to incorporate instantaneous feedback, including new observations, to understand the effects of its strategy and maximize long-term performance.
+\IEEEPARstart{I}{n} recent years, the \gls{rl} paradigm has captured a broad interest from both the scientific and industrial communities, as it enables the discovery of efficient decision-making policies to handle a wide variety of scenarios~\cite{sutton1998reinforcement}.
+Under the assumption that the target environment evolves as a Markov process, \gls{rl} enables the refinement of any planning or control task that can be decomposed into sequences of decisions.
+The fundamental requirement for the learning process is that the agent receives feedback to assess the effects of its actions and predict long-term performance under the current policy.
+Crucially, this feedback loop relies on a continuous flow of information between the environment and the agent, making performance highly sensitive to the reliability of the underlying communication process.

-In remote control scenarios, the observation process is particularly critical, since environmental information is usually collected at locations far from the \gls{rl} agent itself.
-In wireless networks, the agent perceives the environment through an unreliable channel, and factors such as packet losses, transmission delays, limited bandwidth, and node failures can compromise state observations and, consequently, the learning of the optimal policy~\cite{yahmed2023deploying}.
-This constitutes a significant barrier to the effective deployment of \gls{rl} systems in non-ideal communication scenarios.
+The above aspect becomes critical in the so-called \textit{\gls{rrl}} scenarios, such as edge/cloud computing or remote control applications, where the \gls{rl} agent may not directly observe the environment, relying instead on the information collected and transmitted back by remote nodes.
+In real-world communication networks, factors such as packet loss, transmission delay, limited bandwidth, and node failure can severely compromise the feedback loop, thus affecting the learning of the optimal policy \cite{roig2020remote}.
+This may constitute a significant barrier to the realization of \gls{rl} systems in remote control applications~\cite{yahmed2023deploying}.
+Importantly, \gls{rrl} naturally integrates with the concept of \gls{goc}~\cite{strinati20216g}, in which transmission decisions are strictly functional to achieve system-wide objectives.

-In control theory, these limitations have been mitigated by \gls{mpc}, which allows the definition of conservative policies that inherently handle feedback imperfections~\cite{campo1987robust}.
-On the other hand, \gls{mpc} is not suitable for scenarios where a full environment model is not available.